Overview

 Hierarchical Apprenticeship Learning with Application to Quadruped Locomotion

 J. Zico Kolter, Pieter Abbeel, and Andrew Y. Ng.
-To appear in Neural Information Processing Systems, 2007.
+In Neural Information Processing Systems, 2007. [pdf]

 Learning Omnidirectional Path Following Using Dimensionality Reduction